transportation

 The Logbook Is Going Digital

 Of the three core tasks marine oilers perform, logging maintenance records and reporting equipment issues has the highest automation rate at 58%.
 [Fact] That makes sense when you think about it.
-Digital maintenance management systems can auto-populate work orders, flag recurring issues based on sensor data, and generate compliance reports that used to take hours of handwriting in the engine room log.
+Digital maintenance management systems (CMMS platforms like SpecTec AMOS, ABS Nautical Systems NS5, BASS, and Hanseaticsoft's Cloud Fleet Manager) can auto-populate work orders, flag recurring issues based on sensor data, schedule planned maintenance against running hours rather than calendar dates, and generate compliance reports that used to take hours of handwriting in the engine room log.
+The work order you used to fill out by hand at the end of a watch is now mostly a confirmation of work the system already knew about.

 Monitoring engine room gauges and equipment status comes in at 45% automation.
-[Fact] IoT sensors now track temperature, pressure, vibration, and fluid levels in real time, feeding dashboards that highlight anomalies before a human even notices.
+[Fact] IoT sensors now track temperature, pressure, vibration, fluid levels, and exhaust emissions in real time, feeding dashboards that highlight anomalies before a human even notices.
 Some modern vessels have remote monitoring centers ashore that watch engine telemetry around the clock.
+Wärtsilä's Operational Performance Optimisation, MAN Energy Solutions' PrimeServ Assist, and Rolls-Royce's Power By The Hour service contracts all assume that some level of remote condition monitoring will catch problems before crew can.

 But here's the number that defines this occupation's future: lubricating moving parts and performing preventive maintenance sits at just 12% automation.
 [Fact] Twelve percent.
-In a profession where the core skill is physical maintenance in a hostile environment — extreme heat, constant vibration, confined spaces on a vessel that never stops moving — robotics simply hasn't caught up.
+In a profession where the core skill is physical maintenance in a hostile environment — extreme heat (engine rooms routinely run 40-50°C in operation), constant vibration, confined spaces on a vessel that never stops moving, salt air corroding every piece of electronics that gets exposed — robotics simply hasn't caught up.
+There is no autonomous wrench.
+There is no robot that can reach into a generator pan and check the oil level on a unit that vibrates at a different frequency than the test rig that the engineers calibrated their AI vision system against.

 Why Machines Can't Do What You Do